-Example Artifacts Written recruiting plan Needs assessment Interview questions and rubrics Evaluation results of recruiting measures Academy has hiring authority (is not required Feedback from candidates regarding interview Advertisement for positions (STEM listservs, , Teacher effectiveness surveys from students, p Interview panel consists of staff, key stakehol ders, etc. Student achievement and school participation is numbers (clubs, competitions, etc.) per teacher Teacher turnover rates Developing Implementing Mature Role Model Academy has authority to hire "best" qualified for goals of the Academy and STEM blueprint requirements.
+Example Artifacts Written recruiting plan Needs assessment Interview questions and rubrics Evaluation results of recruiting measures Academy has hiring authority (is not required to hire from pool unless best candidate) Feedback from candidates regarding interview process Advertisement for positions (STEM listservs, social networking sites etc.) • Teacher effectiveness surveys from students, peer staff, administrators, and parents Interview panel consists of staff, key stakeholders, etc. • Student achievement and school participation numbers (clubs, competitions, etc.) per teacher - T1 t

+Teacher turnover rates Developing Implementing Mature Role Model Academy has authority to hire "best" qualified for goals of the Academy and STEM blueprint requirements.
 Develops a written plan for creative recruiting to ensure highly qualified, effective teachers.
 Develops annual needs assessment and actively implements a teacher recruitment and placement program.
 Resources are allocated for recruitment of best qualified candidates, with the Academy partnering with teacher preparation programs such as UTeach, to recruit highly qualified teachers for Academy needs.
 Academy develops a collaborative interview process.
 2. Rubrics for interviewing are developed and revised in collaboration with key stakeholders such as district, higher education, industry, T-STEM Network, Centers, Coaches, etc. Collaborative interview includes outside stakeholders such as the T-STEM Coach.
 Evaluates effectiveness of recruitment practices to ensure highly qualified, effective teachers.
 3. Job descriptions are developed for all positions serving the Academy.
 3. Job description addresses unique expectations of STEM teacher responsibilities such as culturally relevant STEM curriculum development, interdisciplinary planning, professional learning community expectations, extended days, summer PD, and outside classroom duties.
 3. Job descriptions are developed for all staff in collaboration with key stakeholders and address expectation of strong content knowledge and success with underrepresented and at-risk students.
 3. Candidates indicate success with job description criteria through innovative interview processes such as student panels, teaching a lesson, submission of a lesson plan for an interdisciplinary STEM project, participation in team meeting, etc. And meets criteria from Developing And meets criteria from Developing and Implementing And meets criteria from Developing, Implementing and Mature

-Benchmark 4: Teacher Selection, Development, and Retention Program Requirement: 4.2 Teacher Support and Development
+Benchmark 4: Teacher Selection, Development, and Retention

+Program Requirement: 4.2 Teacher Support and Development